RE-SS3D/SS3D-WebsiteOLD/faq.md

 ## How can I help?

-There are several ways you can help, from 2d art, 3d art, sfx, programming, website development and more, just visit our [contribute page]({{ site.baseurl }}/contribute/) and come join our [space sweatshop](https://discord.gg/3ny9tdH).
+There are several ways you can help, from 2d art, 3d art, sfx, programming, website development and more, just visit our [contribute page]({{ site.baseurl }}/contribute/) and come join our [discord](https://discord.gg/3ny9tdH)!

 ## Who is *beep?